barumau/pandunia/english/jumla.md

 **mi audi musika.** I listen to music.

-**tu audi ke yang da musika?** What kind of music do you listen to?
+**tu audi ke yang su musika?** What kind of music do you listen to?

 ### wide <small>to see</small>